isc-projects/kea/doc/sphinx/arm/dhcp6-srv.rst

 have one or more prefix delegation pools.
 Each pool has a prefixed address, which is specified as a prefix (``prefix``) and a prefix length (``prefix-len``), as well as a delegated prefix length (``delegated-len``).
-The delegated length must not be shorter than (that is, it must be numerically greater than or equal to) the prefix length.
+The delegated length must not be shorter than (i.e. it must be numerically greater than or equal to) the prefix length.
 If both the delegated and prefix lengths are equal, the server will be able to delegate only one prefix.
 The delegated prefix does not have to match the subnet prefix.